The Capsule Of A Joint Contains Which Of The Following

 1. Minimally Invasive Procedures:

 Arthroscopic surgery has revolutionized the treatment of joint capsule injuries.
-This minimally invasive technique involves inserting a small camera and surgical instruments into the joint through tiny incisions.
+Now, this minimally invasive technique involves inserting a small camera and surgical instruments into the joint through tiny incisions.
 Arthroscopy allows surgeons to visualize and repair damaged tissues with minimal disruption to surrounding structures, resulting in less pain, faster recovery, and improved outcomes compared to traditional open surgery.

 2. Biologic Therapies: